truefoundry/elasti/docs/concepts.md

   - How long to hold the request in the resolver, timeout.
 - Create a queue for the requests.
 - APIs to take the incoming request, and the kind of request we can take in.
-- Switch the destination in VirtualService to the point between resolver and the actual service.
-Utilise Knative code to make the resolver behave like a proxy.
+- Switch the destination in VirtualService to the point between resolver and the actual service

 | We can later decide to move out some responsibilities from resolver to Controller, like watching the traffic and switching the traffic.